 How Keto and Intermittent Fasting Work Together

-Keto and IF both lower insulin and support fat burning.
-When combined:
+Keto and IF both lower insulin and support fat burning, so they can complement each other.
+When combined, many people find they:

 Benefits of Doing Both